 “internationally-minded families who are looking for the best, consistent and high-quality education that is available, recognised and respected worldwide.”

 This is certainly very true.
 Because KIS’ teaching is not specific to any one country, expat students can easily transfer to a school elsewhere – and this will appeal to transient families or those planning to return to their home country in the future.

 A child’s learning journey at KIS starts in the early years centre, where “every classroom has areas for role play, water play, sand play, building, drawing, sculpting, reading and more”.
 Its early years programme focuses on play-based learning, and there’s a teacher to student ratio of 1:5.

-As you’d expect in the PYP, teaching focuses on the six pillars of language, maths, social studies, science, the arts, and physical, social and personal education.
-In Grade 5, in the last year of the PYP, students complete a PYP exhibition, which focuses on a real-world issue such as stereotyping.
+As you’d expect in the PYP, teaching focuses on the six pillars of language, maths, social studies, science, the arts, and physical, social, and personal education.
+In Grade 5, the last year of the PYP, students complete a PYP exhibition, which focuses on a real-world issue such as stereotyping.